smartSDH: An Experimental Study of Mechanism Based Building Control: Results

 \subsection{Relation between reported light setting preference and atmospheric conditions (RQ3)}

-\Cref{tab:atmos} (presented in Appendix~\ref{sec:appendix_tab}) presents means, standard deviations, and bivariate correlations for atmospheric conditions and reported light setting preference.
-We observed a significant relationship between participants' reported light setting preference and atmospheric data taken in real time including humidity, temperature, and solar radiation.
+Table \ref{tab:atmos} presents means, standard deviations, and bivariate correlations for atmospheric conditions and reported light setting preference.
+We observed a significant relationship between participants' reported light setting preference and atmospheric data taken in real time mainly solar radiation and humidity.
 Pressure did not significantly correlate with reported light setting preference, p = .292.
 We take these results to suggest that mechanisms for building control may require users to constantly report their preferences, as it would be difficult to build estimators of these preferences from externally observable factors.